Search This Blog

 Newnes Junction Station 1908

 A branch line from the oil shale mines at Newnes in the Wolgan Valley was completed in 1907.
-The Newnes Junction station shown above is on the the as yet undeviated main line to Lithgow, which was still a single track.
-The present station was built on the new line about 1910 and is a few hundred metres south of the original platform.
+The Newnes Junction station shown above was on the as yet undeviated main line to Lithgow, which was still a single track.
+The present station was built on the new line in 1910 and is about 500 metres south of the original platform.
+It is the highest station on the western railway (3503 feet above sea level).

 LITHGOW DISTRICT RAILWAY STATIONS.